||2 weeks ago|

 The Grenade core team requires the following before landing these kinds of changes:

 Grenade is now running on every patch for projects that support upgrade.
-Gating Grenade configurations exist for the following in OpenStack's CI system.
+Gating Grenade configurations exist for the following in OpenStack's CI system (this is not an exhaustive list):

 The grenade.sh script attempts to be reasonably readable, so it's worth looking there to see what's really going on.
 This is the super high level version of what that does.